-BIO 141-142 HUMAN ANATOMY AND PHYSIOLOGY I-II (4 cr.)
-(4 cr.)
+BIO 142 HUMAN ANATOMY AND PHYSIOLOGY II

 Integrates anatomy and physiology of cells, tissues, organs, and systems of the human body.
 Integrates concepts of chemistry, physics, and pathology.
-Lecture 3 hours.
-Laboratory 3 hours.
-Total 6 hours per week.
+Lecture: 3 hours; Laboratory: 3 hours; Total: 6 hours per week.
 BIO 141 is a prerequisite for BIO 142.
+Students should have completed ENG 111 or take ENG 111 as a co-requisite.
+SP

-BIO 150 INTRODUCTORY MICROBIOLOGY (4 cr.)
+BIO 150 INTRODUCTORY MICROBIOLOGY

 Studies the general characteristics of microorganisms.
 Emphasizes their relationships to individual and community health.
 Prerequisite recent course in basic biology or NAS 150 and a recent course in chemistry or instructor approval.
-Lecture 3 hours.
-Recitation and laboratory 3 hours.
-Total 6 hours per week.
+Lecture: 3 hours; Recitation and laboratory: 3 hours; Total: 6 hours per week.
+Students should have completed ENG 111 or take ENG 111 as a co-requisite.
+SP